We come now to our last session of Decoding the Apocalypse. We begin with a word about hell.

 God created humans to live on earth and it is a new redeemed earth that redeemed humans will live on for all eternity.
 This smacks in the face of the popular idea that the goal of life for the redeemed is to get to heaven.
 Just as the redemption of people in their bodily aspect of their being demands the resurrection of the body, so the redemption of their very physical creation requires a renewed earth as the scene of their perfected existence (Ladd.
-A Theology of the New Testament, Revised.
+A Commentary on the Revelation of John, Revised.
 682).
 When John writes of the new earth in Revelation 21, he speaks of the final place of those who are redeemed.
 The new earth then is the final scene of the final goal of redemption.
 The kingdom of God will find its perfect fulfillment in the new earth of the age to come.

 The imagery of Revelation 21.9-22.5 and its meaning is reasonably well established in biblical and extrabiblical patterns.
 The use of the bride metaphor of Revelation 21.2 does not restrict the reference to the church of the New Testament, but should be viewed in its wider biblical usage as a reference to the people of God who are married to the Lord (Isa 61.10; Hos.
 1-3; John 3.29; Eph 5.25-33).